.jpg)

 Understanding E-Invoices: Their Lifecycle and Key Features

-E-invoicing, a document exchanged between suppliers and buyers, revolutionises the traditional invoicing process by digitising it entirely.
+E-invoicing, a document exchanged between suppliers and buyers, revolutionizes the traditional invoicing process by digitizing it entirely.

 Data is created, sent, received, processed, and stored digitally using specific formats like XML, JSON, Peppol BIS, and EDIFACT, which ensures compatibility with ERP systems.